-One of the most famous recollections of the conflict between Horus and Set is The Contendings of Horus and Set.
-The author presents the fight over the throne as a legal affair.
+One of the most famous recollections of the conflict between Horus and Seth is The Contendings of Horus and Seth.
+The text presents the fight over the throne as a legal affair.
 Horus presented his case in front of the Ennead, the group of the most important deities of Ancient Egypt.
 There, he challenged Set’s right to reign, given the fact that he had usurped the throne from his father.
 The god Ra presided over the Ennead, and Set was one of the nine deities who formed it.

-After the prosperous reign of Osiris, Set resented all the gifts he had given to humanity.
+After the prosperous reign of Osiris, Seth resented all the gifts he had given to humanity.
 His domain was suffering famine and drought.
-Set was not a good ruler, and in this sense, most of the gods of the Ennead voted in favor of Horus.
+Seth was not a good ruler, and in this sense, most of the gods of the Ennead voted in favor of Horus.

-However, the two contending gods also had to do a series of tasks, contests, and battles.
+The two contending gods engaged in a series of tasks, contests, and battles.
 Horus was the winner of all of them, thus strengthening his claim to the throne.
-In one of the fights, Set injured the eye of Horus, separating it into six pieces.
+In one of the fights, Seth injured the eye of Horus, separating it into six pieces.
 Although the god Thoth restored the eye, it remained a powerful symbol of Ancient Egypt, known as the Eye of Horus.

 Tired of waiting for Ra to change his mind, Isis decided to intervene in favor of her son.
-She disguised herself as a widow and sat outside the palace of Set, waiting for him to pass.
+She disguised herself as a widow and sat outside the place where Set was staying on an island, waiting for him to pass.
 When the king appeared, she wept for him to listen to her and come closer.
-Set asked her what was wrong, and she told him the story of her husband, who had been murdered by his brother, and whose land had been stolen.
+Set asked her what was wrong, and she told him the story of her husband, who had died and whose land had been seized by a foreigner.

 Shocked by this story, Set pledged to find and condemn the man who had done such a horrible thing.
 He swore to make the man pay and restore the land of the lady to her and her son.
 Then, Isis revealed herself and showed the other gods what Set had declared.
 Set condemned himself, and the gods agreed that Horus should be the King of Egypt.
 They exiled Set into the desert wastelands, and Horus ruled over Egypt.

-Apart from his good deeds, people worshipped Horus because he was the uniter of the two lands of Egypt: Upper and Lower Egypt.
-Due to this, many of his depictions show him wearing the Double Crown, which contained elements of both Upper and Lower Egypt.back to menu ↑
+Apart from his good deeds, people worshipped Horus because he symbolized the unification of the two lands of Egypt: Upper and Lower Egypt.
+Due to this, many of his depictions show him wearing the Double Crown, which combined the red crown of Lower Egypt with the white crown of Upper Egypt.

 Symbolism of Horus

 Horus was believed to be the first divine king of Egypt, meaning that all other pharaohs were descendants of Horus.
-Horus was the protector of Egypt’s ruler, and pharaohs were believed to be the living Horus.
+Horus was the protector of every ruler of Egypt, and pharaohs were believed to be the living Horus.
 He was associated with kingship and was the personification of royal and divine power.

 Scholars argue that Horus may have been used to describe and justify the supreme power of the pharaohs.
-By identifying the pharaoh with Horus, who represented divine right to rule over all the land, the pharaoh was granted the same power and his rule was theologically justified.
+By identifying the pharaoh with Horus, who represented the divine right to rule over all the land, the pharaoh was granted the same power, and his rule was theologically justified.

 Worship of Horus

 People worshipped Horus as a good king since the early stages of Egyptian history.
 Horus was a protector for the pharaohs and all the Egyptians.
 He had temples and cults throughout the land.
 In some cases, people associated Horus with war because of the conflict with Set.
 They prayed for his favor before battles and invoked him afterward for the victory celebration.
-Egyptians also invoked Horus in funerals, for him to provide the dead with safe passage to the afterlife.back to menu ↑
+Egyptians also invoked Horus in funerals, for him to provide the dead with safe passage into the afterlife.